 What can I work on?

 We annually run our induction program for first year undergraduates to experience hands-on design and manufacturing on projects core to the future of CUSF.
-2021 sees three projects, which any student can get involved in: the development of the test stand for the White Dwarf/White Giant liquid rocket engines, the design and launch of a high altitude balloon, and the creation of electronics and software focused on livestreaming launch from the rocket.
+2022 sees a program involving a Level 1 rocket challenge alongside integration into crucial projects.
+2021 saw three projects, which any student can get involved in: the development of the test stand for the White Dwarf/White Giant liquid rocket engines, the design and launch of a high altitude balloon, and the creation of electronics and software focused on livestreaming launch from the rocket.